publiclab/Leaflet.DistortableImage/README.md

 ```

 3. _Optional_: We use SVG for our icon system.
 Please visit our wiki [SVG Icon System](https://github.com/publiclab/Leaflet.DistortableImage/wiki/SVG-Icon-System) if you are interested in making updates to them or just simply learning about our workflow.
+4. _Optional_: To learn more about our Webpack configuration file, take a look at [this](WEBPACK.md).

 ### Testing